-Use the safeguarding concern form (see Appendix I) to record these early concerns.
+Staff at Lacon Childe School have been made aware of the Shropshire Children Reporting Concern guidance.
+Use myConcern to record these early concerns.
 If the child does begin to reveal that they are being harmed, you should follow the advice in the section below 'If a child discloses information to you'.
 If, following your conversation, you remain concerned, you should discuss your concerns with the designated person.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following the procedures set out in this policy and by speaking with the DSL.